 5. Why do the prices of ceremonial matcha vary so much between different companies?

 There is no standardized grading system for matcha.
 This means that any company can call their matcha "ceremonial grade", but it might be the equivalent of another company's culinary grade.
 So how do you know what matcha is of good quality?
 Check for five things: Color, texture, origin, ingredients, and price.

 High quality matcha is a vibrant, bright green color.
 Avoid matcha teas that look dusty, gray, or yellow in color.

 The texture of ceremonial matcha is super fine.
 If matcha looks grainy or very clumpy it is of lower quality.

 Always look for matcha that comes from Japan.
 Cheaper matcha tea is available from China, but it is often polluted and blended with fillers like rice or corn starch.

 If you are looking for pure matcha green tea, always make sure to look at the ingredients list.
 Sometimes it will appear as if you are getting a large amount of matcha for a great price, but then you find that the matcha has been diluted with rice filler or corn starch.

-The final indicator of a true ceremonial matcha is price.
+The final indicator of true ceremonial matcha is the price.
 Most ceremonial matcha teas are priced from $25 to $30 for 30 grams of matcha.
 Any cheaper and it is probably a lower grade of matcha with a more bitter taste.
 On our site, our tins come in 1.5 ounces which is approximately 40 grams of matcha.